 Jaw pain is one of the most common symptoms of TMJ.
-Most—but not all—TMJ sufferers experience some degree of jaw pain.
+Most—but not all—TMJ sufferers experience some degree.
 The pain may be constant or it may come and go depending on your activity.
-The jaw pain may be a dull ache, a sharp stabbing pain, or even an electric jolt.
+The pain may be a dull ache, a sharp stabbing pain, or even an electric jolt.
 It may be associated with jaw popping and clicking, or with a locked jaw.
-All these types of jaw pain responds to TMJ treatment.
+All these types responds to TMJ treatment.

 Types of Jaw Pain Associated with TMJ

-Although jaw pain is common in TMJ, it’s not a simple symptom.
+Although common in TMJ, it’s not a simple symptom.
 Instead, TMJ-related jaw pain comes in many forms and types, including:

 - Muscle jaw pain